 In short and to reiterate: I love to make stuff.

 I've had four published books (with a fifth coming November of 2018) and worked with cool folks like Nickelodeon, The Henson Foundation, Harry & The Potters, WGBH Boston, Barnes & Noble, Fab.com, Maker Faire, ZocDoc, many others, and mostly me, running my own business of art sales for nearly a decade.

-I grew up near and in Boston, went to Mass Art as a SIM major, did a bunch of crazy stuff, and now I live in Brooklyn with my friends and my dog where I work as a freelance artist, author, and teacher, and keep and maintain no less than three hat racks, stands, or buckets.
+I grew up near and in Boston, went to Mass Art as a SIM major, did a bunch of crazy stuff, and now I live in Brooklyn with my inspiring partner and our inspired dog, where I work as a freelance artist, author, and teacher, and keep and maintain no less than three hat racks, stands, or buckets.

 If you'd like to get very specific and check my stats, check out my CV here, have a look around this site, or drop me a note.